Uniformly Almost Flatness and Solubility in Finitely Generated Groups: Introduction

 \section{Introduction}

 The relationship between a group's algebraic structure and its geometry is a central theme in geometric group theory.
 A foundational result is Gromov's Theorem, which states that a finitely generated group has polynomial growth if and only if it is virtually nilpotent.
 Prior to this, Wolf showed that a polycyclic group of subexponential growth is virtually nilpotent, while Milnor proved that a finitely generated soluble group of subexponential growth must be polycyclic.
 Together, these results form the Milnor--Wolf Theorem: a finitely generated soluble group either has polynomial growth (and is thus virtually nilpotent) or has exponential growth.
+In recent years, several shorter proofs of Gromov's theorem have appeared (see, for instance, \citep{kleiner} and \citep{ozawa}).
+These proofs make essential use of Tits' alternative \citep{tits} for linear groups, which yields Gromov's theorem for linear groups as a consequence.

 In \citep{Guo_Tointon}, Tointon and the author introduce two notions of uniform flatness for residually finite groups—two properties conjectured to be equivalent to virtual nilpotency.
-Inspired by the development of Gromov’s theorem, this paper addresses the conjecture in the soluble case.
+Inspired by the development of Gromov’s theorem, this paper addresses the conjecture in the soluble and linear case.
 We begin by recalling some definitions.
 A sequence $(N_k)_{k>0}$ of finite-index subgroups of a group $G$ is called a \emph{filtration} if it is strictly decreasing, that is, $N_{k+1} < N_k$ for all $k$.
 If, in addition, each $N_k$ is normal in $G$, we call $(N_k)_{k>0}$ a \emph{normal filtration}.
 Throughout this paper, we denote by $G$ an infinite group generated by a finite subset $S$, and we assume that $G$ admits a filtration.
 In particular, a group $G$ is residually finite if it admits a filtration with trivial intersection.
 It is straightforward to see that every infinite finitely generated soluble group admits a filtration.
 We say that a group $G$ has \emph{uniformly $\alpha$-almost flat quotients} ($u.q.(\alpha)$) if there exists $\varepsilon > 0$ such that for every finite-index normal subgroup $N \trianglelefteq G$, we have:

 Similarly, $G$ has \emph{uniformly $\alpha$-almost flat coset spaces} ($u.c.(\alpha)$) if there exists $\varepsilon > 0$ such that for every finite-index subgroup $H \le G$, we have: